psi4/psi4/doc/sphinxman/source/sapt.rst

 sufficient memory to hold :math:`2ovN_aux` doubles.

-SAPT(DFT) requires a few special treatements to obtain accurate result.
+SAPT(DFT) requires a few special treatments to obtain accurate result.
 The DFT functionals used in SAPT(DFT) need to be asymptotically corrected with Gradient Regulated Asymptotic Correction scheme (GRAC), in order to recover the correct long-range asymptotically behavior